History of Burnley F.C.: Premier League football and back in Europe (2009–2020)

-The 2019–20 season was interrupted for three months because of the COVID-19 pandemic before being completed behind closed doors; Burnley concluded the campaign in 10th place, five points below the European qualification places.
+Foreign owners and record-breaking seasons (2020–present)

 In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million.
 It was the first time the club was run by anyone other than local businessmen and Burnley supporters.
 ALK borrowed much of the takeover money, and the loan debts were transferred to the club.
-As a result of this leveraged takeover, Burnley went from being debt-free to being saddled with debts of around £100 million, at interest rates of about 8 per cent.
+As a result of this leveraged takeover, the club went from being debt-free to being saddled with debts of around £100 million, at interest rates of about 8 per cent.
 In April 2022, Dyche was sacked after a run of poor results; Burnley won eleven points from eight matches under caretaker manager Mike Jackson, but were relegated back to the Championship after they lost on the final matchday against Newcastle United, finishing in 18th place.

-In June 2022, the Belgian Vincent Kompany was appointed Burnley's manager, becoming the first person from outside the British Isles to manage the club.
+The Belgian Vincent Kompany was appointed Burnley's manager in June, becoming the first person from outside the British Isles to manage the club.
 During his first months in charge, he signed 16 players—mostly young and foreign—as he rebuilt the squad on a budget.
 Kompany also implemented a possession-based, attacking style of play.
+In his first season at the club, Kompany led Burnley to promotion back to the Premier League with seven matches remaining, setting a Championship record.
+The club later clinched the Championship title with a 1–0 victory at local rivals Blackburn Rovers.
+Burnley gained 101 points during the season, becoming the first club to break the 100-point barrier in the Championship since Leicester City in 2014.
+Huddersfield Town manager Neil Warnock labelled the Burnley side as the "best Championship team in 25 years".